|

 What are the accommodations for dietary restrictions?

 Attendees who provided dietary restrictions for hosted meals will receive further information at registration to access your dietary-safe meals at the conference.
-Thank you and we are glad to ensure you enjoy safe meals.
+Thank you and we are glad to ensure that you enjoy meals safely.

 Are there spaces to work and for small meetings outside of conference programming?